CKGHarju/singular-client/README.md

 # Getting started

+## Singular app expects a REST api, follow these steps to install it!

+1. Clone the [Singular-server repo](https://github.com/cristinaguimaraes/singular-server), follow the steps to install and run mysql and get some sample data installed.
+Then run server on port 3010.

+## Time to setup the client

+Clone the repo, and create `src\config\config.js`, following the example in `src\config\config.example.js`.
+You will need a facebook app ID, go to [Facebook for developers](https://developers.facebook.com/) to create it.

-Clone the repo, then in project directory, run the following scripts:
+In project directory, run the following scripts:

 - `npm install`
 - `npm start`
 - `npm watch-css`

 Runs the app in the development mode. [http://localhost:3000](http://localhost:3000) in local machine.

-## Singular app expects a REST api, follow these steps to install it!

-1. Clone the [Singular-server repo](https://github.com/cristinaguimaraes/singular-server), follow the steps to install and run mysql and get some sample data installed.
-Then run server on port 3010.

-2. In client repo, configure `server_url` in `config/config.js`, to match local machine ip.

-3. Run `npm start`

 # Tech stack